fabian-beck/Method-Execution-Reports/README.md

 Reports can be created easily with a simple two steps process using [jar files](https://github.com/fabian-beck/Method-Execution-Reports/tree/master/runnable%20jar%20files)

 ### 1. Method Profiling
-First step is profiling the desired method to collect all the necessary details during its runtime.
-Profiling can be done in any IDE that supports execution of Java program with virtual machine arguments (e.g. Eclipse IDE).
+The first step is profiling the desired method to collect all the necessary details during its runtime.
+Profiling can be done in any IDE that supports execution of Java program with virtual machine arguments (e.g., Eclipse IDE).
 To profile a method, simply execute its Java program and use the **MER_Profiler.jar** as Java Agent in its virtual machine argument.
 Pass the profiling method as an argument to **MER_Profiler.jar**.

 **Syntax**
 `-javaagent:"<absolute path>/MER_Profiler.jar"=<package name>.<class name>.<method name>`